Orthoptists are university-trained eye health professionals who specialise in the non-surgical treatment of eye and vision problems.

-If your GP or ophthalmologist refers your child to an orthoptist, it’s a good idea to talk about the following things:
+If your ophthalmologist, optometrist or GP refers your child to an orthoptist, it’s a good idea to talk about things like the following:

-- Why you’re going to the orthoptist: ask why your child needs to see an orthoptist.
+- Why you’re going: ask why your child needs to see an orthoptist.

-- Waiting list: how long before you can get an appointment to see the orthoptist?
+- Waiting lists: how long before you can get an appointment to see the orthoptist?

-- Location: find out where you have to go to see the orthoptist – for example, a public or private hospital, or consulting rooms.
-You might have to travel further than you expect, depending on your child’s needs.
+- Locations: find out where you have to go to see the orthoptist – for example, a public or private hospital, or consulting rooms.

-You might want to talk about these things and any other questions you have with your GP or ophthalmologist before you go to the orthoptist.
+You can ask your ophthalmologist, optometrist or GP these and any other questions before your child sees the orthoptist.
 You could also ask the orthoptist’s clinic when you make the appointment.
-It’s a good idea to write down any questions you have, so you don’t forget.
+It’s a good idea to write down your questions, so you don’t forget.

 When you go to the appointment, it’s OK to ask the orthoptist to explain anything you don’t understand about your child’s eyes or vision.